Blending traditional techniques with modern sensibilities to create a vibrant, living art form

 The advent of digital technology has revolutionized the practice and dissemination of Arabic calligraphy.
 Computer software and graphic design tools have enabled artists to create intricate and complex calligraphic works with greater precision and efficiency.
 The digital age has also facilitated the global exchange of calligraphic ideas, fostering a vibrant community of calligraphers and enthusiasts.

-Several contemporary calligraphers have gained international recognition for their innovative and groundbreaking work.
+Several contemporary Islamic calligraphers have gained international recognition for their innovative and influential works.
 Some of the most prominent include:

 - Sabreen Shawa: A Palestinian calligrapher who has used calligraphy to address social and political issues, creating powerful and thought-provoking works.